|

 as if the nation is one big district where winner-takes-all.
 Note

 that the former version is mainly found in Europe.
-Ceremonial presidents and kings and queens preside as the top figure, but either have no political power
+Ceremonial presidents and kings and queens may preside as top figure in the darker green nations, but either have no political power

 or were appointed by the elected officials, not by the people directly.
 The mixed version (blue) applies to those nations where (part of)